owyongsk/ruby-sendhub/README.md

 ##Special Thanks

 * My mom and dad, seriously, first gem you know
-* [Amro Mousa](https://github.com/amro) for his source code on Gibbon, inspired this code
+* [Amro Mousa](https://github.com/amro) for his source code on Gibbon which inspired this code

 ##License